Botox for Migraine Headaches Overview

 - Neck pain

 The average patient would need to repeat Botox every 3-5 months.
-I tell my patients to repeat the treatment when the headaches return or begin to increase in frequency or severity.
+We tell patients to repeat the treatment when the headaches return or begin to increase in frequency or severity.